goferito/node-bing-api/README.md

 ## Promises

-This API provdes callbacks by default, but users of node 8 and newer can make th library return Promises with `util.promisify()`.
+This API provdes callbacks by default, but users of node 8 and newer can make the library return Promises with `util.promisify()`.
 For example, to use `Bing.web`:

 ```js
 var util = require('util'),